 3.1.4.2 Adhesion.
-In addition to the requirements of 3.1.4.1, coated fabrics must meet the following minimum strength after ageing:
+In addition to the requirements of 3.1.4.1, coated fabrics must meet the following minimum strength after ageing: Coat Adhesion

-Coat Adhesion

-1.8 N/mm width at $21 \pm 3^{\circ}$ C at a separation rate of 50 to 65 mm/minute (10 pounds/inch width at 70 ± 5 degrees F at a separation rate of 2.0 to 2.5 inches/minute).
+1.8 N/mm width at 21 \pm 3°C at a separation rate of 50 to 65 mm/minute may be used provided the alternate test has been approved as an equivalent to this permeability test by the Agency

+(10 pounds/inch width at 70 \pm 5 degrees F at a separation rate of 2.0 to 2.5 inches/minute).

 3.1.4.3 Permeability.
 For coated fabrics used in the manufacture of inflation chambers, the maximum permeability to helium may not exceed 5 liters/square meter in 24 hours at 25°C (77 degrees F) or its equivalent using hydrogen.
 The permeameter must be calibrated for the gas used.
-In lieu of this permeability test, an alternate test may be used provided the alternate test has been approved as an equivalent to this permeability test by the manager of the FAA ACO to which this TSO data is to be submitted, as required in Paragraph (c), Data Requirements.
+In lieu of this permeability test, an alternate test

-3.1.5 Seam Strength and Adhesives.
-Cemented or heat sealable seams used in the manufacture of the device must meet the following minimum strength requirements.

-3.1.5.1 Cemented Seams.
+- 3.1.5 Seam Strength and Adhesives.
+Cemented or heat sealable seams used in the manufacture of the device must meet the following minimum strength requirements. - 3.1.5.1 Cemented Seams.
 Seams using adhesive on coated fabrics must be sealed with tape having a minimum width of 30 mm (1 3/16 inches).
 Devices manufactured with cemented seams must meet the following minimum strength requirements: